Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Easy installation

-If you suspect that your door hardware or deadbolt may not be standard, or if you simply want to avoid the frustration of a challenging installation process, have a professional from Vivint perform the installation for you.
+If you suspect that your door hardware or deadbolt isn’t standard or want to avoid the frustration of a challenging installation process, have a professional from Vivint perform the installation for you.

 Vivint’s trained technicians have the expertise and experience to install your smart lock quickly and ensure your smart lock is fully functional and secure.
-By choosing professional installation, you can save time and hassle while also enjoying peace of mind knowing that your smart lock is installed correctly.
+Professional installation saves time and hassle while giving you peace of mind knowing that your smart lock is installed correctly.

 User-friendliness

 When shopping for a keyless door lock, it’s helpful to find one with a backlit keypad or touchscreen that’s easy to operate.
-The same is true for the lock’s phone apps, especially if you plan on using advanced functions such as one-time access codes, scheduled or time-limited codes, entry/exit log review, and more.
+The same is true for the lock’s phone apps, especially if you plan on using advanced functions such as one-time access codes, scheduled or time-limited codes, or entry/exit log reviews.

 Unless your keyless deadbolt door lock is externally powered, you will also have to change or recharge the batteries that power the deadbolt door lock.
 The steps to do this should be user-friendly and not require special tools or be so cumbersome that you’d rather let the battery go dead and revert to using the backup key.